Match Day: A new approach to couples in MD residencies

 When couples enter the picture, stable matchings are not always possible.
 However, since the late 1990s, the Roth-Peranson algorithm, a modified version of the deferred acceptance algorithm, has been successful in producing stable matchings.
 The algorithm is first run without couples, then couples are added one at a time, and anyone displaced is allowed to re-enter.

-"The algorithm is still very heuristic," said Thanh Nguyen, assistant professor of management in Purdue's Krannert School of Management.
+"The algorithm is still very heuristic," says Thanh Nguyen, assistant professor of management in Purdue's Krannert School of Management.
 "Theoretically, we don’t really understand why it works so well."

 Researchers attribute the success of this algorithm partly to its application in a large market with random preferences and a small proportion of couples.
 They've shown that when the proportion of couples increases, stable matchings are far less likely.
 This is important because the proportion of couples (or pairs) varies in other countries or other settings.
 Without stable matchings, participants may abandon the centralized market, triggering a string of departures that lead to the collapse of the market.